How Long Does Gabapentin Take to Work in Dogs?

 Can gabapentin be used with other pain medications?

-Yes, gabapentin is often used as part of a multimodal pain management approach alongside other medications like NSAIDs or tramadol.
+Yes, gabapentin is often used as part of a multimodal pain management approach alongside other medications like NSAIDs such as Rimadyl or tramadol.
 Always inform your vet about all medications your dog is taking.